Updated September 14, 2022

 If a heart connection between the ferret and new ferret owner happens, a deposit is required.
 Arrangements will be made for the shelter mom to deliver the ferret.
 This is non negotiable.
 The shelter mom will also want to go over how to ferret proof your home when the ferret is dropped off.
 This is especially beneficial to first time ferret owners.
 There is no fee for this ferret proofing service.

 The standard adoption fee is *$115.00.
 Current members receive a discount on the adoption fee.
 If a pair of ferrets are adopted, the adoption fee is discounted to *$155.00 (usually experienced ferret owners).
 Older ferrets may also be discounted as the shelter mom’s discretion.*fees subject to change.
-Payment is by cash, Pay Pal, E-Transfer.
+Payment in full is by cash, Pay Pal, E-Transfer at the time of delivery.

 The MFA contract stipulates that if at any point you can no longer care for the adopted ferret(s), you must return the ferret(s); no questions asked.
 Why?
 We hope that every ferret(s) is placed in their forever home but understand that life sometimes gets in the way and sadly the only solution is to return the ferret(s) to us.
 We simply do not want to see our furries being sold online or passed from friend to friend to…..